anmode/grabtern-frontend/README.md

   // Prettier options
 };
 ```
-Customize the Prettier options according to your desired code formatting style.<br>
+Customize the Prettier options according to your desired code formatting style.

+<br><br>
 4)  Run ESLint with Prettier: Execute the ESLint command to lint your code and fix any issues related to code formatting according to Prettier's rules.
 ```bash
 npx eslint --fix .